This recipe can be used to make a basic loaf of sandwich bread or artisan-style bread.

 Shape the dough into a loaf.
 Place in a pan or proofing basket, or on a board.
-Cover lightly with a towel and allow the dough to rise for 4 to 24 hours.
-If desired, a short (4 to 12 hours) proofing period can be used and the dough can be punched down, reshaped, and allowed to rise a second time, but a second proofing period is not required.
+Cover lightly with a towel and allow the dough to rise for 4-24 hours.
+If desired, a short (4-12 hours) proofing period can be used and the dough can be punched down, reshaped, and allowed to rise a second time, but a second proofing period is not required.

 Slice an X shape in the top of the loaf with a very sharp knife or razor blade.

 Bake at 400°F until the internal temperature reaches 210°F. (Use a meat thermometer inserted into the bottom or side of the loaf.)
-Bake 30 to 60 minutes (depending on loaf size).
-Allow the bread to cool before slicing.
+Bake 30-60 minutes (depending on loaf size).
+Cool before slicing.